kwirk/eventgallery/admin/doc/readme.md

 		- fixed encoding issues for event text, file title and file description
 		- fixed enlargement of images which are uploaded smaller than 1440px in the lightbox and image lists.
 		- cleaning the cache is working again.
 Wrong task was referenced so nothing happened.
+		- an event gallery page can now be the default page

 ## 2.6.1